OsioLabs/gatsbyguides.com_content/gatsby/hello-world.md

 You can read more about the standard [Gatsby Project Structure](https://www.gatsbyjs.org/docs/gatsby-project-structure/).

-With the development server running open the file *src/pages/index.js* in your editor.
+With the development server running, open the file *src/pages/index.js* in your editor.
 Change some of the text in the file and save it.
 The Gatsby development server should automatically rebuild your preview and refresh the content in your browser.
-One of the best developer experience features of Gatsby is it's hot-reloading development server and the ability to preview your changes in near realtime.
+One of the best developer experience features of Gatsby is its hot-reloading development server and the ability to preview your changes nearly in realtime.

 ## Add a new page